Do you know anything about Social Security Disability Insurance (SSDI) Account?

 It is legally required that the person should have been disabled for at least five full months before the SSDI payments can start in the sixth month.

-In case family members are also eligible for benefits based on the person with disability’s work, they will receive a notice informing them about it.
+In case family members are also eligible for benefits based on the person with a disability’s work, they will receive a notice informing them about it.

 The wait time for applications to be processed can be quite long.
 The initial benefits application could take between 90-120 days to process, but in reality, the entire process could take nearly eight months.